 Tax data extraction and memo drafting eat up more professional hours than almost any other part of an engagement.
 The workflow is always the same: pulling numbers from client documents, cross-referencing against prior-year returns, researching each issue separately, verifying citations, and writing the whole thing up from scratch.

-For a moderately complex client, that process takes anywhere from four to ten hours.
+For a moderately complex client, that process, extraction through a finished memo, takes anywhere from four to ten hours.
 Multiply that across your entire roster during busy season, and the math gets ugly fast.

 It does not have to work that way.
+Bizora traces every citation back to primary source, the IRC section, Treasury Regulation, or case it originates from, so the position holds up when a partner, client, or IRS examiner asks for the authority behind it.
 The right AI tool compresses that entire pipeline into minutes, from raw client documents to a citation-backed research memo grounded in actual primary authority.
 Not the kind of AI output where you spend another hour on Google making sure it did not fabricate a Revenue Ruling.

 This tutorial walks through two methods for doing exactly that using Bizora's AI Assistant and Vault.
-Both work whether you are a solo practitioner reclaiming billable hours or a firm looking to streamline how your team handles research.
+Both work whether you are a solo practitioner reclaiming billable hours or a firm looking to speed up how your team handles research.

 Before jumping into the workflow, here is what the end product looks like.
 A well-structured tax research memo follows a consistent format that holds up if the position is ever questioned.
 Partners expect it during review, the IRS expects it if they audit the position, and opposing counsel expects it if things go sideways.